danryan/hal/README.md

 Getting started
 ---------------

-Hal's a bit rough around the edges right now.
+Hal is Go all the way down, and only uses standard packages.
+It's a bit rough around the edges right now.
 For an idea of how you can use it, look at [examples/main.go](examples/main.go).

 Is it any good?
 ---------------

 [Probably not.](http://news.ycombinator.com/item?id=3067434)

 TODO
 ----